 It appears that most bills will increase between $5.00 – $6.00.

 How does this affect my monthly bill?

 Because these fees are not included in bundle or service prices, your bill will increase after Jan.
 1, 2019.
 Retransmission fees are treated similar to state taxes that you pay for gas.
 Even if you are in a two-year contract, your bill will go up.
 Only the price of the bundle is fixed for two years.
 Milford Communications has very little control over these types of taxes and fees passed through to our customers.

 What is the alternative to paying retransmission fees?

 Milford Communications would need to completely drop the local Sioux Falls and Sioux City channels.
-Recently, our affiliate, Premier Communications did a random survey of over 900 customers.
-The response showed that local channels are very important to our customers so dropping local channels is really not an option at this time.
+Based on feedback we receive, local channels are very important to the majority of our customers so dropping local channels is really not an option at this time.
 Switching providers will not help; all cable and satellite companies are forced to pay retransmission fees, they may include in their service prices or charge on top as Milford Communications does, but either way, you are paying these fees.